Dhaxor/EmailScheduler/README.md

 ## Directions for use

-1. Create a .env file in the root directory of the project and add the following variables:
+1. Create a .env file in the root directory of the project and add the following variables.
+Update the values to your own.

 ````
 MAIL_HOST=